-We've negotiated special terms with many of our insurance partners to offer more flexible payment options like 12 equal installments plans and monthly reporting programs to help improve cash flow for our business owners.
+We've negotiated special deals with many of our insurance partners.
+We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.

 Wisconsin monitors compliance with state workers' comp laws.
 Penalties for employers who fail to purchase coverage include penalties up to twice the premium, business closure and liability for claims and injuries.

 Rates for Workers' Compensation Insurance in Wisconsin are about average for the entire United States.
 The WCRB sets premium rates for each class code in the state.
 Many agencies carry policies from only a few carriers, but at Workers' Compensation Shop.com we shop more than 35 carriers.
 This allows our agents to get a business the absolute best value.

 Insurance rates vary significantly between NCCI classification codes.
 Let us help you determine your correct workers' compensation class codes before your buy a policy.
 We'll help make sure your business is properly covered and we will help find all additional policy credits and premium discounts available for your business.

 Fast Workers' Comp Quotes

 We make the process of getting workers' compensation quotes fast and easy.
 We know your time is valuable.
 That's why we work harder to streamline the quote process, compare your rates and coverages, and present your best options as quickly as possible.
 We often have your insurance quotes ready in less than 24 hours.

 We're a National Agency, and we have tons of carriers offering work comp in Wisconsin.
 We have access to over 35 insurance companies with a diverse appetite and competitive rates.
 Our markets know we expect the lowest rates, bigger discounts, and more policy credits when we request a quote.

 THE RIGHT QUOTE MAKES A DIFFERENCE.